mozilla/glean/docs/user/collected-metrics/metrics.md

 | glean.baseline.duration |[timespan](https://mozilla.github.io/glean/book/user/metrics/timespan.html) |The duration of the last foreground session.  |[1](https://bugzilla.mozilla.org/show_bug.cgi?id=1512938#c3)||never |
 | glean.baseline.locale |[string](https://mozilla.github.io/glean/book/user/metrics/string.html) |The locale of the application (e.g. "es-ES").  |[1](https://bugzilla.mozilla.org/show_bug.cgi?id=1512938#c3)||never |

-## deletion_request
+## deletion-request
-This is a built-in ping that is assembled out of the box by the Glean SDK.
-See the Glean SDK documentation for the [`deletion_request` ping](https://mozilla.github.io/glean/book/user/pings/deletion_request.html).
+This ping is submitted when a user opts out of sending technical and interaction data to Mozilla.
+This ping is intended to communicate to the Data Pipeline that the user wishes to have their reported Telemetry data deleted.
+As such it attempts to send itself at the moment the user opts out of data collection.

 This ping is sent if empty.
 This ping contains no metrics.